Bry1337/curly-octo-fiesta/README.md

 ## Java Based Android Database Sample (MVVM) Pattern
-The diagrams below is the complete architecture diagram with the component that you are going to implement in this task highlighted.
+The diagrams below is the complete architecture diagram with the component that you are going to implement.
 Every part will have such a diagram to help you understand where the current component fits into the overall structure of the app, and to see how the components are connected.

 ## Entity